MegAmi24/Sonic-Nexus-v5/README.md

 # Sonic Nexus v5
 This is the Summer 2008 Demo of [Sonic Nexus](https://info.sonicretro.org/Sonic_Nexus) made by Taxman, ported to RSDKv5.

 This is a direct port of the game, using little to no code from other RSDKv5 projects.
-There are also no enchancments made to the original game, save for widescreen support.
+There are also no enhancments made to the original game, save for widescreen support.

 # How to Build